-If you use the online or telephone booking service, you will only be provided with a booking reference number.
-You will then need to contact a DVA centre to complete the booking process and receive the date and time of your appointment.
-During both booking processes, customers must select a test centre where their vehicle will be placed onto a pending list.
+During the telephone booking, you will be provided with a reference number.
+The DVA will contact you to complete the booking process and provide a date and time for your appointment.
+During the booking processes, customers must select a test centre where their vehicle will be placed onto a pending list.

 - Book an MOT/vehicle test appointment

 - Vehicle test certificate for a large passenger carrying vehicle and minibus application form (LPCV1)